Devansh-ops/acmvit-recruitment/README.md

-# acmvit-recruitment
+# Description
-Projects for the recruitment into Association of Computing Machinery, VIT Vellore
+Submission by Devansh Sehgal for ACM Research Recruitments

 # Question for Cyber Security
 Decrypt the given ciphertext encrypted using a monoalphabetic cipher: